shakacode/shakapacker/docs/troubleshooting.md

 ## ENOENT: no such file or directory - node-sass

-If you get the error `ENOENT: no such file or directory - node-sass` on deploy with `assets:precompile` or `bundle exec rails webpacker:compile` you may need to move Sass to production `dependencies`.
+If you get the error `ENOENT: no such file or directory - node-sass` on deploy with `assets:precompile` or `bundle exec rails shakapacker:compile` you may need to move Sass to production `dependencies`.

 Move any packages that related to Sass (e.g. `node-sass` or `sass-loader`) from `devDependencies` to `dependencies` in `package.json`.
-This is because webpacker is running on a production system with the Rails workflow to build the assets.
+This is because shakapacker is running on a production system with the Rails workflow to build the assets.
 Particularly on hosting providers that try to detect and do the right thing, like Heroku.